Stephen Knott: Career

-In 2001, he joined the research faculty at the Miller Center of Public Affairs at the University of Virginia, conducting oral history interviews for the Ronald Reagan, George H.W.
-Bush, William J. Clinton, and George W. Bush oral history projects, as well as teaching in UVA's Department of Politics.
+In 2001, he joined the research faculty at the Miller Center of Public Affairs at the University of Virginia, conducting oral history interviews for the Ronald Reagan, George H. W. Bush, William J. Clinton, and George W. Bush oral history projects, as well as teaching in UVA's Department of Politics.
 He also helped launch the Edward M. Kennedy Oral History Project in December 2004, where he was responsible for conducting the bulk of the interviews between that date and the summer of 2007.
 He became a professor of National Security Affairs at the United States Naval War College in July 2007 until his retirement in December 2022.
 Knott is the author or co-author of ten books dealing with the American presidency and the history of the early American Republic, as well as essays and op-eds in newspapers including The Washington Post and The Wall Street Journal and numerous academic journals.
-He has delivered many public lectures, a number of which have appeared on CSPAN.
+He has delivered many public lectures, a number of which have appeared on C-SPAN.